lbartnik/subprocess/README.md

 standard error stream.

-We are now ready to close the connection by exiting the remote __shell__:
+We are now ready to close the connection by exiting the remote shell:

 ```r
 process_write(handle, 'exit\n')